|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 13: Jaipur - Amber Palace Fort, Astronomical Observatory & City Palace

-In the morning we go back in time and enter the Amber Palace and Fort like the ancient kings did, riding on an elephant's back.
+In the morning we visit Amber Palace and Fort with it's impressive architechural style, perched on a hill overlooking Maoto lake.
 We stop at the Hawa Mahal (Palace of the Winds) to catch the morning sun on this beautiful structure.
 We will explore this majestic fort and learn the history of Jaipur and how life was like in the king's day.
 In the afternoon we will journey to the famous Jantar Mantar the largest stone astronomical observatory built by Maharaja Jai Singh (UNESCO).
 We will also visit the City Palace.

 Day 14: To Pushkar